Alice's Adventures in Wonderland: Plot

-Alice, a young girl, sits bored by a riverbank and spots a White Rabbit with a pocket watch and waistcoat lamenting that he is late.
-Surprised, Alice follows him down a rabbit hole, which sends her into a lengthy plummet but to a safe landing.
-Inside a room with a table, she finds a key to a tiny door, beyond which is a garden.
-While pondering how to fit through the door, she discovers a bottle labelled "Drink me".
-Alice drinks some of the bottle's contents, and to her astonishment, she shrinks small enough to enter the door.
-However, she had left the key upon the table and cannot reach it.
-Alice then discovers and eats a cake labelled "Eat me", which causes her to grow to a tremendous size.
-Unhappy, Alice bursts into tears, and the passing White Rabbit flees in a panic, dropping a fan and two gloves.
-Alice uses the fan for herself, which causes her to shrink once more and leaves her swimming in a pool of her own tears.
-Within the pool, Alice meets various animals and birds, who convene on a bank and engage in a "Caucus Race" to dry themselves.
-Following the end of the race, Alice inadvertently frightens the animals away by discussing her cat.
+Sitting with her older sister on a bank, and feeling rather sleepy and bored, Alice suddenly spots a White Rabbit with a pocket watch and waistcoat hurrying by, lamenting that he is late.
+Surprised, Alice follows him down a rabbit hole, which sends her into a lengthy fall.
+Landing safely, she finds herself inside a room where she discovers a key to a tiny door, beyond which is a garden.
+While pondering how to fit through the door, she notices a bottle labelled "Drink me".
+Alice drinks some of the contents and, to her astonishment, shrinks small enough to enter the door.
+However, she had left the key on a table and is now unable to reach it.
+She finds and eats a cake labelled "Eat me", which causes her to grow to a tremendous size.
+Distraught, Alice bursts into tears.
+As she cries, the White Rabbit rushes past, dropping a fan and gloves.
+Alice uses the fan to cool herself down, which causes her to shrink once more and leaves her swimming in a pool of her own tears.
+There she meets various animals and birds, who convene on a bank and engage in a "Caucus Race" to dry themselves.
+Alice inadvertently frightens the animals away by mentioning her cat.